Sadarnunna: Associations with other deities

 Sadarnunna was regarded as the spouse of Nuska.
 She is already paired with him in the earliest available sources mentioning her.
 They appear together in various god lists, including the Weidner god list, the Mari god list and an Old Babylonian forerunner of An = Anum.
 However, in the Nippur god list she instead appears alongside Ninkarnunna, and in the poorly preserved Isin god list after Gatumdug and before Gazbaba.
 According to Old Babylonian sources, a room in a temple of Nuska in Nippur was regarded as a bedchamber which belonged both to him and to Sadarnunna.

 Anu was regarded as Sadarnunna's father.
 This tradition is attested in a hymn dedicated to her, and in sources from Uruk.

+Hanspeter Schaudig suggests that in Assyria Sadarnunna might have been conflated with the goddess Kippat-māti, as in a Neo-Assyrian hymn both of them are paired with Nuska in parallel.
+Furthermore, in the same text Kippat-māti is seemingly assigned Sadarnunna's status as a daughter of Anu.

 Under the dialectical emesal form of the name Ninmešudu, Gašanmešudu, Sadarnunna appears alongside Umunmuduru (Ninĝidru) in lamentations.
 In the incantation series Šurpu (tablet VIII, lines 31-33) she appears between Šulpae and Belet-ili in a sequence of deities implored to release a patient from a curse.

 The god list An = Anum states that the deity Ad-ḪI-nun (reading of the second sign remains uncertain) served as Sadarnunna's counselor.